-In this article, we’re going to talk about DiMarzio Fast Track 2 wiring for your guitar.
-The DiMarzio Fast Track 2 is a mini humbucker that uses two blades instead of steel posts in its design.
-The Fast Track 2 has a much higher output gain than that of the Fast Track 1.
+In this article, we’re going to talk about how to wire a DiMarzio Fast Track 2 into your guitar.
+The DiMarzio Fast Track 2 is a mini-humbucker that uses two blades instead of steel posts in its design.
+The Fast Track 2 has a much higher output gain than the Fast Track 1.
 It’s an excellent choice for the bridge position, and it’s said to sound similar to DiMarzio’s top-rated Super Distortion pickup.

-The mini humbucker design allows the pickup to fit into a single coil space in your guitar and it is a perfect choice for Strat-style guitars that use three single coil pickups.
-The mini humbucker can achieve the same high gain, warmer tones, and noise canceling properties that full-size humbuckers deliver and can even be coil-split, wired in parallel, and more.
-The DiMarzio Fast Track 2 is installed using four colored conductor wires and a bare wire, which is most often just a wire without a cover but it can also be a braided wire on occasion.
+The mini-humbucker design allows the pickup to fit into a single coil-space, and is a perfect choice for Strat-style guitars that use three single-coil pickups.
+The mini-humbucker can achieve the same high gain, warmer tones, and noise-cancelling properties that full-size humbuckers deliver and can be coil-split or wired in parallel.
+The Fast Track 2 is installed using four colored conductor wires and a bare wire, which is most often just a wire without a cover, but it can also be a braided wire on occasion.

 We call the four colored wires “conductor,” or “lead” wires, because each of them carries electricity to and from the two coils in the humbucker.
 Each coil needs to have one Positive and one Negative wire, and these correspond to the beginning and end of each coil.
 The colors that go to each is what we call the pickup’s “Wiring Code,” and we can use this code to wire our pickups in many different ways.

 There is no standard Wiring Code in place.
-They vary between manufacturers, and it is the reason there are so many guides, such as this one, showing you how to install every brand of pickup.
-In fact, we have articles here at humbuckersoup.com, describing how to test an unknown pickup to learn its wiring code.
+They vary between manufacturers, and it’s the reason there are so many guides, such as this one, showing you how to install every brand of pickup.
+If you need it, we have several articles on our website on how to test an unknown pickup to learn its wiring code.

 The Bare wire is the pickup Shield.
 The Shield’s primary purpose is to trap radio frequencies and other interferences as they come into contact with your pickup’s casing, then shuttle them to ground before they penetrate the coils, where they can cause hissing and degrade your signal.
 The Shield and the pickup coils are not connected, but the Shield does get soldered to Ground and is often attached to one of the pickup’s Negative wires.